cycle13/LES_ColdPools/README.md

 ***`define_cp_rim.py`*** [--casename CASENAME] [--path PATH] [--tmin TMIN] [--tmax TMAX] [--k0 K0]
 > OUTPUT: figures in ``PATH/figs_cp_rim``

+Details:
+1. read in w-field, shift field (roll) and define partial domain where to look for cold pool
+2. mask 2D field and turn mask from boolean (True: w>w_c) into integer (1: w>w_c)
+3. Define rim of cold pool as the outline of the mask; based on number of neighbours

 **(1b) Find inner and outer rim of mask based on number of neighbours and filling interior of mask**

 ***`define_cp_rim_v2.py`*** [--casename CASENAME] [--path PATH] [--tmin TMIN] [--tmax TMAX] [--kmin KMIN] [--kmax KMAX]